 Important Safety Concerns

-During the waiting period after the injection, notify the nurse immediately if you experience any of the following:
+During the waiting period after the injection, notify the staff immediately if you experience any of the following:

 If increased redness and swelling occurs at the injection site, you may apply ice to the site and take an antihistamine, e.g. Benadryl 25 mg by mouth.